Roasted Zucchini and Squash

 This post may contain affiliate links.
 Please read our disclosure policy.

 Simple side dishes like this roasted zucchini and squash always come in handy.
-I use a mix of dried spices to season the vegetables before they go into the oven.
-Then in the final minutes of roasting, I toss the squash and zucchini in panko breadcrumbs and Parmesan for a little extra bite.
-It’s like my Parmesan roasted zucchini, but with a little crunch.
+I use a mix of dried herbs to season the vegetables before they go into the oven.
+Then in the final minutes of roasting, I toss the squash and zucchini in panko breadcrumbs and freshly grated Parmesan cheese for a little extra bite.

 Roasted zucchini and squash on a plate.